What is LINMOB.net?

 If I've missed a great project that has a donation link and should be added here in your opinion, please get in touch.

 If you have an idea for an article or have actually written something, you are welcome to send it to me via email.
+I can't offer payment, but you'll be credited.
 I am going to get back to you as soon as I can.

 Please lend your time to the projects you like, try to communicate in a friendly way and be helpful.
 There are a million ways to contribute to opensource, by reporting, triaging bugs, by improving documentation or translations.
 Thanks!